warslett/table-builder/docs/en/getting_started.md

 ```php
 $tableBuilder->setDefaultRowsPerPage(50);
 ```
-TwigRenderer and PhtmlRenderer can display a set of rows per page options as links above the table.
+Html Renderers can display a set of rows per page options as links above the table.
 Rows per page options can be enabled on the table builder:
 ```php
 $tableBuilder->setRowsPerPageOptions([10, 20, 50]);
 ```